 Proverbs 16:18 says “Pride goes before destruction, a haughty spirit before a fall.”
 The people and their leaders persisted in their arrogance, their idolatry and their assimilation of the sinful practices of the wicked nations around them to such an extent that God was forced to deal severely with their unfaithfulness.
 They lacked the discernment and humility to understand the wrong they were doing and were stubborn hearted towards God’s call for them to repent.

 In Jeremiah 13:1-11 we see God use the imagery of a linen belt and show Jeremiah that as the people continue to rebel against Him with no sign of repentance, He will ruin the pride of Judah and the great pride of Jerusalem.

 This passage can be read in its entirety here.

-Pride was a factor in the downfall of Lucifer (Satan) [Ezekiel 28:17] and when there is ever a notion where we tend to place ourselves or anything else before our creator, deep down is an element of pride that causes us to not want to submit to God and resist Him.
+Pride was a central factor in the downfall of Lucifer (Satan) [Ezekiel 28:17].
+When there is ever a notion where we tend to place ourselves or anything else before our creator, deep down is an element of pride that causes us to not want to submit to God and resist Him.